 The Parties will continue the dialogue on establishment, trade in services and electronic commerce according to the relevant provisions of the Association Agreement.
 Furthermore, the Parties will prepare for the implementation of the commitments in the services areas, as envisaged in the relevant Annexes to the Association Agreement.
 This will include providing training and building adequate administrative capacity to undertake planned legislative approximation, and ensure regular exchanges of information as regards envisaged and ongoing work in selected areas for approximation.

-[Exchange information and experience on development interoperable eCommerce trading platforms]
+[Exchange information and experience on development interoperable eCommerce trading platforms;]

-[Exchange information and experience on raising awareness among stakeholders on the universal postal service and sector policy]
+[Exchange information and experience on raising awareness among stakeholders on implementing the key principles of the Postal Service Directive, in particular the universal postal obligation, as well as other postal sector policy.]

 Current Payments and Movement of Capital